pujols/OSU_CSE_3521_2021AU/HW_1_Programming_Set/HW_1_Programming/Readme.md

 ## Introduction

+In this homework, you are to implement four search algorithms --- DFS, BFS, UCS, and A* --- so that a pacman planning agent can complete the search problem.
+You are to implement the "graph" search rather than the "tree" search version.

 Download or clone this repository.
 This code, and the idea for the assignment, comes from [UC Berkeley](https://inst.eecs.berkeley.edu//~cs188/pacman/home.html).

 * Open up the Windows Command Line or Mac Terminal or Linux Terminal.